 If your home is infested with fleas, you need to get a bag of food-grade diatomaceous earth (DE), which is made of the skeletons of deceased diatoms, a type of algae.
 Cover your mouth and nose to prevent inhalation and rub it all over your pet’s fur, starting with the spine and working your way down.
 The fleas should all die within 2-3 days, but you might need to repeat the procedure.
 Sprinkle DE across floors and carpets and leave it sitting for four days (ideally, you should leave the home) and then vacuum.
 You can also spread DE on lawns and outdoor surfaces.
 Another viable option is to hire the expert services of carpet cleaning wimbledon.

-As you can see, there are many ways in which you can be a responsible pet owner.
+As you can see, there are many ways in which you can be a responsible and eco friendly pet owner.
 Not only will you help protect the environment, but you’ll also provide your pet with the best and healthiest care possible, which is the ultimate goal.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.